Universitetslektor vid Statsvetenskapliga institutionen, Forskare och lärare

 In parallell with my research, I teach courses in political theory and political sociology (including a module on political psychology), and supervise students who write their theses on these subjects.

-I believe in the importance of scholarly engagement in the public debate.
-I have therefore popularized my research in numerous newspaper and magazine articles in Swedish, radio and TV interviews, and podcasts.
+I strongly believe in the importance of scholarly engagement in the public debate.
+I have therefore popularized my research in numerous newspaper and magazine articles in Swedish, in radio and TV interviews, and podcasts.
 I also write a monthly column for Dagens Nyheter: https://www.dn.se/av/gina-gustavsson/, and I have written in The Guardian, and in The Washington Post.

 Romantic and Enlightenment Liberalism